Caldicot School: Key Stage 3

 In KS3 all students follow the National Curriculum.
 The KS3 programme of study includes: English, Mathematics, Science, Welsh, Art, Drama, Geography, History, Information & Communication Technology (ICT), Modern Foreign Languages (French and Spanish), Music, Physical Education, Personal & Social Education (PSE), Religious Education and Design & Technology.

 Key Stage 4

-In KS4 pupils must follow the core National Curriculum of English, Mathematics, Science (with the option of separate sciences leading to 3 GCSEs), Welsh Second Language (full course), Religious Education (short course with the option to study the full, course as an option), Physical Education, PSE and the Welsh Baccalaureate Qualification.
+In KS4 pupils must follow the core National Curriculum of English, Mathematics, Science (either Double Award or Triple Award), Welsh Second Language (full course), Religious Studies, PSE and the Welsh Baccalaureate Qualification.
 In addition pupils must choose three option subjects.
 A variety of options are available which include some vocation courses.

 Key Stage 5

-In KS5 pupils chose between studying two, three or four subjects to study to 'A' Level in addition to the Advance Welsh Baccalaureate qualification.
+In KS5 pupils chose between studying three or four subjects to study to 'A' Level in addition to the Advanced Welsh Baccalaureate qualification.

 Welsh language

 Although Caldicot School is an English medium school, all pupils must learn Welsh until KS4 in accordance with the Welsh Language Act 1993.
 Welsh is taught as a second language.
 According to the school's 2013 Estyn report, 'Very few pupils speak Welsh as their first language.'
 The report also mentioned 'in Welsh second language, standards and teaching are very good'.

 The school started teaching Welsh in 1996 after the Welsh Office ended a dispensation that exempted three comprehensive schools in Monmouthshire to teach Welsh.
 Until 2017 when the GCSE short course Welsh Second Language qualification was scrapped, Caldicot School was the only school in Monmouthshire to make the full course compulsory to all pupils and had done since September 2008.

 The school has a bilingualism policy which supports the role of incidental Welsh within the school and makes sure Welsh is available at A Level.